morinlab/lymphopedia/CCND3.md

 # [CCND3]

 CCND3 (Cyclin D3) is a gene that encodes a protein involved in the regulation of the cell cycle.
 Mutations in CCND3 are implicated in various types of B-cell lymphomas, including Burkitt lymphoma and diffuse large B-cell lymphoma (DLBCL).
+Somatic mutations in CCND3 often stabilize the Cyclin D3 protein by altering the phosphorylation motif, which is crucial for proteasomal degradation.
+These mutations are associated with an increase in Cyclin D3 protein stability and oncogenic potential.

 ## Mutation tier